 Sustainability - Indicate how the project will be funded or sustained in future years.

 Include information on the sustainability of this project after OHF funds have been expended and whether the sustainability will be in the form of ongoing management or additional funding from a different source.

-The preferred alternative of engineered rock ramp is designed not to require ongoing maintenance as high flows are designed to flow over the structure without causing damage.
-The Board will fund future maintenance of the project through their general fund and through cost share support from partnering agencies.
+The preferred alternative of an engineered rock ramp will not require ongoing regular maintenance.
+The design of the rock ramp allow for flood events to overtop it without damage.
+If necessary the Board will fund future maintenance of the project through their general fund and through cost share support from partnering agencies.
 The cost share support and role from partnering agencies will be established post-construction.